 Following a Call for Expressions of Interest

 launched in January of 2019, UNRISD has commissioned six papers to feed into the development of a proposal for a research project that will focus on the role of universities in lessening—or, indeed, reinforcing—social inequalities in low- and middle-income countries.
 The project will be part of the larger UNRISD policy-relevant research inquiry, Overcoming Inequalities in a Fractured World: Between Elite Power and Social Mobilization

 , which was launched in 2018.

 The research on universities and social inequalities in the Global South explores the following questions: What potential does higher education have today to increase social mobility, reduce inequality and contribute to the advancement of society through the production of knowledge and skills?
 Are institutions of higher education contributing to inequality rather than equality, and if so, through what specific actions and mechanisms?
 How can the transformative potential of such institutions be fully harnessed for overcoming inequality?

 The following papers have been commissioned:

-- Jasper Ayelazuno (University for Development Studies, Ghana) and Maxwell A. Aziabah (University for Development Studies, Ghana) - Leaving No One Behind Through University Education: Actors, Prospects, Challenges, and Contradictions in Ghana (forthcoming)
+- Jasper Ayelazuno (University for Development Studies, Ghana) and Maxwell A. Aziabah (University for Development Studies, Ghana) - Leaving No One Behind in Ghana Through University Education: Interrogating Spatial, Gender and Class Inequalities. 📖 Read the paper

 - Yann Lebeau (University of East Anglia, UK) and Ibrahim Ogachi Oanda (Council for the Development of Social Science Research in Africa, Senegal) - Higher Education Expansion and Social Inequalities in Sub-Saharan Africa: Conceptual and Empirical Perspectives 📖 Read the paper